pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedJAVASCRIPT.md

     * Explore Differences Between the var and let Keywords
         * One of the biggest problems with declaring variables with the var keyword is that you can easily overwrite variable declarations.
         * A keyword called let was introduced in ES6, a major update to JavaScript, to solve this potential issue with the var keyword.
+    * Declare a Read-Only Variable with the const Keyword
+        * In ES6, you can also declare variables using the const keyword.
+        * const has all the awesome features that let has, with the added bonus that variables declared using const are read-only.
+They are a constant value, which means that once a variable is assigned with const, it cannot be reassigned: